Knee replacement: Post-operative rehabilitation and follow-up

 Cryotherapy or 'cold therapy' is recommended after surgery for pain relief and to limit swelling of the knee.
+Knee edema appears in the hours or days following the operation.
+It reaches its maximum level 3 to 8 days after the surgery.
+On average, the volume increases by 35% compared to before the operation.
+Three months after the procedure, it is still increased by 11%.
 Cryotherapy involves the application of ice bags or cooled water to the skin of the knee joint.
 Stretching helps to improve range of motion as well during initial rehabilitation.
 Post surgery the range of motion is limited due to the immobilization, which leads to increased muscle stiffness.
 Hence, stretching helps to extend the shortened muscle and gradually improving the range of motion.
 Some physicians and patients may consider having ultrasonography for deep venous thrombosis after knee replacement.
 Neither gabapentin nor pregabalin have been found to be useful for pain following a knee replacement.
 A Cochrane review concluded that early multidisciplinary rehabilitation programs may produce better results.

 Follow-up assessments are conducted to examine the need for revision surgery.
 This is because there is an increased risk of prosthesis failure over time due to factors such as the material used, infection, and dislocation.
 However, a UK study showed that only 5% of knee replacements needed a revision.
 Researchers recommended that routine follow-up may not be needed for up to 10 years.
 At this point, x-rays should be used to assess the joint, and there should be a clinical assessment of pain and mobility.

+After the surgery, 88% of individuals regain their preoperative level of physical activity and sports.
+Even ten years later, 70% of them continue to engage in sports.